Landscape Designer vs Landscape Architect vs Design-Build in San Diego

 • No licensing/insurance verification path (or they resist being verified)

 A designer typically focuses on layout, aesthetics, and materials direction.
-A licensed landscape architect is best when the project involves complex site constraints, drainage/grades, retaining walls, overlays, or approvals that require deeper documentation and coordination.
+A licensed landscape architect is best when the project involves complex site constraints: grades/drainage, retaining walls, overlays, or approval paths that require deeper documentation and coordination.
+In California, “landscape architect” is a licensed title that requires passing the LARE (Landscape Architect Registration Examination) and holding a state license.

 Is design-build better than hiring a designer first?

 For full remodels with kitchens, covers, walls, utilities, and drainage, design-build often reduces rework because one team owns budget realism, sequencing, and buildability.
-If your project is overlay-heavy or approval-heavy, a hybrid (LA + design-build) can be the best of both worlds.
+If your project is overlay-heavy or approval-heavy (coastal zones, WUI, hillside overlay, strict HOA), a hybrid approach (LA + design-build) is often the best of both worlds.

 How do I avoid paying twice (design twice, trench twice, rebuild twice)?

 Demand a scope map with quantities, a drainage/discharge plan, and a utilities backbone plan (gas/electrical/data/sleeves) before hardscape begins.
-If building in phases, design once and sequence underground work first.
+If building in phases, design once and sequence underground work first so you never tear out finished surfaces to run a pipe or conduit you should have installed earlier.
+Our Hardscape Ideas Guide explains why phased projects cost 15% to 25% more when not planned upfront.

 What should be included in a “build-ready” landscape design package?